 For debt instruments at fair value through OCI, interest income, foreign exchange revaluation and impairment losses or reversals are recognized in the interim consolidated statement of profit or loss and computed in the same manner as for financial assets measured at amortized cost.
 The remaining fair value changes are recognized in OCI.
 Upon derecognition, the cumulative fair value change recognized in OCI is recycled to profit or loss.

-The Group’s financial assets at fair value through OCI (debt instruments) include bonds, certificates of deposits..
+The Group’s financial assets at fair value through OCI (debt instruments) include bonds, certificates of deposits.

 3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)